AravArora05/AravAroraCS2340Page/README.md

 ## Design + Architecture

+##### Architecture
 Overall, here is our architecture that we used for WanderSync.

 For frontend, we're using Android Studio, ensuring a great UI for users and an intuitive experience.

 For backend, Firebase powers the backend offering real-time data management and synchronization across all devices for users.
 Firetime Realtime Database was the hub for storing all user information, managing reservations and making plans.

+#### Design Patterns

+We attempted to follow many design patterns in the innovation of our project.
+By following many helpful design patterns that we learned in the class, it made sure that our code is mantainable, and it will be easier for us to make updates/changes if needed to.
+Our team really emphasized the use of the various patterns.

+For example in Sprint 3, we wanted to employ the use of the Strategy Pattern.
+In this sprint, we used the strategy pattern, for we wanted to allow the user to use different methods to sort the reservations.

 ### Class Diagram